John Key: First term: 2008–2011

-Key became Prime Minister following the general election on 8 November 2008, which signalled an end to the Labour-led government of nine years under Clark.
-The National Party won 45% of the party vote and 59 of the 122 seats in Parliament, overtaking the incumbent majority Labour Party.
+Key became prime minister following the general election on 8 November 2008, which signalled an end to the Labour-led government of nine years under Clark.
+The National Party won 45% of the party vote and 58 of the 122 seats in Parliament, overtaking the incumbent majority Labour Party.

 National negotiated with smaller parties to form a minority government with confidence and supply from the classical-liberal ACT Party, the centrist United Future and the indigenous-rights-based Māori Party.

 Key was sworn in as Prime Minister and Minister of Tourism and also appointed as a member of the Executive Council on 19 November 2008, along with his nominated cabinet.
 He chose Bill English as his Deputy Prime Minister and Minister of Finance.
 During his first term in office National remained high in the polls and one commentator described support for Key as "stratospheric".
 In 2011 he was nicknamed "Teflon John" in the popular media, as nothing damaging to his reputation seemed to "stick" to him.

 Key's government introduced several bold economic policies in response to the global economic downturn that began shortly after he took office.
 The government introduced a plan of personal tax cuts, reducing taxes on all income; the top personal tax rate was lowered from 39% to 38% and then 33%.
 In its first budget the government raised the rate of Goods and Services Tax (GST) from 12.5% to 15%, despite Key previously stating that an increase would not happen under a National government.
 Key's government also enacted several austerity measures.
 His government declined to renew license agreements for multiple television channels, including TVNZ 6, TVNZ 7, Kidzone and Heartland, while reducing funding for Radio New Zealand in real terms.

 In January 2009, after addressing Chinese New Year celebrations at the Greenlane ASB Showgrounds, Key tripped after coming down a small set of stairs in front of cameras, leaving him with a broken right arm and "embarrassed".
-Later that year, when arriving at the Ngapuhi Te Tii Waitangi Marae the day before Waitangi Day, Key was briefly shoved and grabbed by two protesters before diplomatic protection officers pulled them off.
+Later that year, when arriving at the Ngāpuhi Te Tii Waitangi Marae the day before Waitangi Day, Key was briefly shoved and grabbed by two protesters before diplomatic protection officers pulled them off.
 He told reporters he was "quite shocked" but continued onto the marae and spoke, while police took the two men away and charged them with assault.

 Key was tied with the National Cycleway Project since its conception at the national Job Summit in early 2009.
 He proposed it, and as Minister for Tourism, was instrumental in getting NZ$50 million approved for initial construction work.

 Key launched New Zealand's campaign for a Security Council seat at the UN General Assembly meeting in September 2009.
 He met briefly with US President Barack Obama and former US President Bill Clinton.
 While in New York City, Key appeared on the Late Show with David Letterman.
 He read out the Top Ten list, 'Top Ten Reasons You Should Visit New Zealand'.